— 5 —

 The bounds in the previous chapter are optimistic.
 They are strong, but they require an assumption that is clearly violated in practice.
 The bounds in this chapter go about it from the other end.
 They allow for powerful adaptive analyses, like those you’ll see in practice.
 The downside is that we end up with fairly pessimistic worst-case guarantees.
 If we typically encountered these bounds in practice, holdout sets would have a serious problem.
 Both perspectives are useful though.
 One tells us the best that we can hope for.
 The other shows the worst that could happen.

-In the next chapters we’ll look at the empirical phenomena around test set reuse in machine learning research.
-Then we’ll return to theoretical arguments that better capture the empirical phenomena.
-Before we get there it’s worth looking at the problem of adaptivity in the context of statistics.
+In the next two chapters we’ll look at the empirical phenomena around test set reuse in machine learning research.
+The practice of benchmarking seems to successfully avoid the worst-case bounds from this chapter.
+Chapter 8 collects possible explanations for why this is.
+In that chapter, we’ll also see another powerful alternative to the standard holdout method.
+We end this chapter on a closer look at the problem of adaptivity in the context of statistics.

 Freedman’s paradox

-The problem with the holdout method we just saw has a close cousin in the field of statistics that goes by the name of Freedman’s paradox.
+The problem with the holdout method we just saw has a close cousin in the field of statistics called Freedman’s paradox.
 The statistician David Freedman pointed out this problem in 1983, although he thought that his observation was neither new, nor a paradox.

-The problem routinely arises in the context of variable selection for statistical modeling.
-If we first select variables in a data-dependent way and then fit a model on the selected variables, the model will appear to be better than it is.
+Freedman’s problem routinely arises in the context of variable selection for statistical modeling.
+If we first select variables in a data-dependent way and then fit a model on the selected variables, the model will appear to fit better than it actually does.
 At a high-level this is directly analogous to the ensembling procedure we discussed above.
-The details are different though and require a bit of statistical nomenclature that we’ll develop next.
+The details are different though and require a bit of statistical nomenclature.

 The probability that the F-value we observe exceeds some threshold \tau is given by 1-\mathrm{CDF}(\tau), where \mathrm{CDF} is the cumulative density function of the F-distribution.
 The probability that the F-value exceeds the value we observed is therefore p = 1-\mathrm{CDF}(F^{\mathrm{obs}})\,.
 Here, the tail probability p is called the p-value of the test.
 The p-value is the probability under the null model that the F-distribution exceeds the value F^{\mathrm{obs}} we observe.